AntonioDevTech/Alfano-Portfolio-MCC/README.md

 ## 📖 Executive Summary
 This repository contains the source code for two distinct engineering challenges I tackled where I had to bridge the gap between low level hardware control and high level cloud architecture.

-First is the **Miner Control Center (MCC)** where I had to build a desktop telemetry engine designed for high frequency ASIC hardware management.
-The challenge was that standard web interfaces are too slow for real time monitoring so I had to reverse engineer the hardware protocols to get the speed I needed.
+First is the **Miner Control Center (MCC)**.
+I built a desktop telemetry engine designed to manage a mixed fleet of **Whatsminer and Antminer ASICs**.
+The challenge was that standard web interfaces are too slow for real time monitoring of different brands simultaneously so I had to reverse engineer the hardware protocols to get them all talking to one dashboard.

 Second is the **Full-Stack Cloud Portfolio** which is a cloud native web application.
 I didn't want a basic setup so I used Terraform to automate the infrastructure on Azure and had to engineer a custom tunnel solution to get my local development environment talking to the cloud database securely.

 ---

 ## 🏗️ Architecture Diagram
 The diagram below illustrates the dual nature of this repository.
-It visualizes how the MCC bypasses standard HTTP protocols to speak raw TCP directly to the hardware for speed, and how the Web Portfolio utilizes a secure Ngrok tunnel to bridge local development with enterprise Azure resources.
+It visualizes how the MCC bypasses standard HTTP protocols to speak raw TCP directly to both Whatsminer and Antminer hardware, and how the Web Portfolio utilizes a secure Ngrok tunnel to bridge local development with enterprise Azure resources.

 ```mermaid
 graph TD